Split weight training: Upper/lower body

 Workout sessions are usually divided between the upper- and lower body, which often includes the abdominal muscles.

 Typical workouts for an upper body routine include the bench press, biceps curls, lateral raises, seated lateral pull-downs and barbell rows.
 Lower body routines often include the leg-press, squats, leg extensions and leg curls.

 Arnold split

 The Arnold split consists of 3 different workout routines: chest/back, shoulders/arms and core/legs.
 It is named after Arnold Schwarzenegger, who popularized the routine during his preparations for the second Mr Olympia.

+Bro split

+A bro split involves training a single muscle group on each training day, such as: